radres333/VHRShips/README.md

 Length of the longest ship: 7-408 meters\
 Explanation_1             : 1-7 (1: Alongside vessel, 2: Ship in ballast, 3: Open hatch, 4: Be towed, 5: Discharging water, 6: Tagging, 7: At pier)\
 Explanation_2             : Free style comment\
-Bounding Box              : x, y, width, height (bounding box information of ship(s) distributed to the classes)\
+Bounding Box              : x, y, width, height (bounding box information of ship(s) distributed to the classes)

+RELATED PUBLICATION: Kızılkaya S, Alganci U, Sertel E. VHRShips: An Extensive Benchmark Dataset for Scalable Deep Learning-Based Ship Detection Applications.
+ISPRS International Journal of Geo-Information.
+2022; 11(8):445. https://doi.org/10.3390/ijgi11080445

 GET IN CONTACT WITH THE AUTHOR TO GET THE METAFILE AND FULL DATASET.